 The Decanal Team

-The Dean, Dr Richard Nickerson, leads on welfare in the College.
-He is assisted by the Welfare Officer and a team of Junior Deans.
+The Tutor for Welfare, Prof Keyna O'Reilly, leads on welfare in the College.
+She is assisted by the Welfare Officer and a team of Junior Deans.

 The Welfare Officer

-The Welfare Officer, Marina Lambrakis, coordinates welfare provision in College, and is the first port of call for students and staff on any issues relating to welfare and wellbeing.
+The Welfare Officer, Jo Jackson, coordinates welfare provision in College, and is the first port of call for students and staff on any issues relating to welfare and wellbeing.
 She can be contacted via firstname.lastname@example.org or on 01865 289137.
-She runs regular drop-in hours in Front Quad 5A room 3, and is also available for appointments outside these times (including outside business hours if necessary):
+At the moment, meetings are by appointment only and within office hours.

 The Junior Deans

-The Junior Deans (Marina Lambrakis, Eleri Watson, Pablo Gonzalez-Martin, and Angelica De Vido) are graduate students who live on the main College site (in Back Quad), Carrodus Quad, St Aldate's House and Cardo.
+The Junior Deans are graduate students who live on the main College site (in Back Quad), Carrodus Quad, St Aldate's House and Cardo.
 There are also Decanal Assistants (D.A.s) in the Venneit Close and Oxley-Wright buildings.
 All these people have been chosen by the College as key contacts for welfare concerns.
 A Junior Dean is on duty overnight every day of the week (7pm to 7am) to deal with emergencies.